 Certain contracts of sale of goods are void:-

 1. Under Sec.
 8 of the Act, where there is a contract for the sale for the specific goods which without the seller’s knowledge have perished at the time the contract is made, the contract is void.

 2. Under sec.
 9 of the Act, where there is an agreement to sell specific goods which subsequently perish without the fault of either party before risk passes the buyer, the agreement is avoided.

 3. Under sec.
-11(1) of the Act, where in an agreement to sell specific goods, price is to be fixed the valuation of a 3rd party who fails to do so, the agreement is avoided.
+11(1) of the Act, where in an agreement to sell specific goods, price is to be fixed by the valuation of a 3rd party who fails to do so, the agreement is avoided.

 The Sale of Goods Acts implies both conditions and warranties in Sale of Goods of Contracts unless a different intention appears on the part of the parties

-These are terms which though not agreed to the parties, are an integral part of the contract.
+These are terms which though not agreed to by the parties, are an integral part of the contract.

-A. Terms implied Statutes
+A. Terms implied by Statutes